BlackRoseRipp/SSW567-HW4/README.md

 The most challenging part of this assignment was the limited API calls as well as effectively using the documentation of the Github API.

+Additionally, my laptop had a particularly hard time installing and importing the Github API.

 ## Travis CI test results

 [![build status of master](https://travis-ci.org/BlackRoseRipp/SSW567-HW4.svg?branch=master)](https://travis-ci.org/BlackRoseRipp/SSW567-HW4)